Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-4.md

 Then a tiger entered the clearing.
 The common enemy of all beings in this time period, like most felines.

 "Oh no," the tiger said with a grin.
-"I am so scared.
-A few mice are in my way.
-A god is trapped and helpless.
-What will I ever do?"
+"So scared.
+Few mice in my way.
+God trapped and helpless.
+What do?"

 Silence returned to the clearing.
 Darus sought a final ounce of energy to chase off the tiger.
 He found none.
 The Smasher attack had really drained him.
 It had _almost_ severed his connection to Enyrgia again.

-The tiger latched out.
+The tiger lashed out.

 The nearest Gosti ducked.
 To dodge the claw, and also to pick up a twig.